pebreo/pebreo.github.io/begin/PartA-theplan.md

 First and foremost, we must adopt an antifragile mindset.
 Let’s embrace the inevitable messiness and turbulence of life and use it to grow.
 Think of a hydra: cut off a head, and two more grow.

 Next, we harness the power of human-level intelligence and beyond.
-To do that, we must first redefine intelligence and pinpoint our understand consciousness.
-Only by doing those things, can we be ready to engineer AI that is
+To do that, we must first redefine intelligence and pinpoint our understand of consciousness.
+Only by doing those things, can we be ready to engineer AI & robots at least as capable as a human.

 Next, let’s reimagine love.
 Maybe traditional models don’t quite fit everyone.
 Let’s destigmatize exploring different relationship structures, like polyamory or ethical non-monogamy (ENM).
 Also, let's re-emphasize the core of relationships: honesty, communication, and vulnerability.
 The dizzying advancements of technology make human connections more important than ever.